go-flow/template-api/CONTRIBUTING.md

-# Contributing to Detoxy Evaluation API
+# Contributing to Template API

-We'd love for you to contribute to our source code and to make Detoxy Evaluation API even better than it is today!
+We'd love for you to contribute to our source code and to make Template API even better than it is today!
 Here are the guidelines we'd like you to follow:

 - [Code of Conduct](#coc)